| ARCHAEOLOGY

 time either but eight or nine coaches bringing Cestrians

-half the number who turned up a quarter of a century
+the number who turned up a quarter of a century ago.

-in that time.
-I seem to remember that we stood in an
+time.
+I seem to remember that we stood in an unsegregated

-unsegregated crowd on the open Witton End of the ground.
+crowd on the open Witton End of the ground.
+City fans

-City fans were housed at the same end this season � now
+were housed at the same end this season � now all seater

-all seater of course � sandwiched below a bank of executive
+of course � sandwiched below a bank of executive boxes.

-boxes.
-A giant TV screen at the Holte End gave a running
+A giant TV screen at the Holte End gave a running visual

-kiosk inside the ground which had a fabulous display
+inside the ground which had a fabulous display of old

-of old Chester programmes.
-I�d never seen anything
+Chester programmes.
+I�d never seen anything like it.

 of fans queuing outside the ground when the match kicked